 Step 2: Cloning

-Clone the repo using the URL in the right sidebar:
+Clone the repo using the URL provided in the dropdown that appears after you click on Code:

 Step 3: Adding the Upstream Remote

-This will now allow you to pull in changes from the source locally and merge them, like so:
+If changes are made to the upstream branch, you can pull in those changes from the source and merge them to your local repository, like so:

 Step 4: Checking Out a Topic Branch